 - 2.11 As this is a strategic assessment to support a Strategic Plan, it only focusses on locations where strategic development can be accommodated.
 This Review has therefore focussed primarily on the edge of the main built-up urban area and key settlements.
 This follows the approach undertaken as part of the previous Green Belt assessments and reflects definitions of key settlements and other villages within each Council's respective Core Strategies. - 2.12 Within Rushcliffe, additional 'freestanding' Green Belt assessments have also been undertaken.
-This is to cover areas of Green Belt which fall outside of the existing assessments, where strategic sites are being promoted for development. - 2.13 Within Gedling, additional Green Belt assessments have been undertaken to cover areas of strategic Safeguarded Land.
-Whilst these areas are not currently designated as Green Belt, it was considered helpful to have an understanding of their value in Green Belt terms to inform future decision making, especially where they are being promoted for development. - 2.14 In essence, the edge of the main built-up urban area and the edge of key settlements have been broken down into a series of 'Broad Areas' for the purposes of this Review.
-The Broad Areas are areas of similar characteristics in terms of size, structure, topography, land use and vegetation; where possible they have been defined using strong defensible boundaries.
+This is to cover areas of Green Belt which fall outside of the existing Broad Area assessments, where strategic sites are being promoted for development and are being considered as a 'reasonable alternative' for the purposes of the Sustainability Appraisal and site selection process. - 2.13 Within Gedling, additional Green Belt assessments have been undertaken to cover areas of strategic Safeguarded Land.
+Whilst these areas are not currently designated as Green Belt, it was considered helpful to have an understanding of their value in Green Belt terms to inform future decision making, especially where they are being promoted for development. - 2.14 The Broad Areas that were considered for the purposes of this Review are areas of similar characteristics in terms of size, structure, topography, land use and vegetation; where possible they have been defined using strong defensible boundaries.
 They have been identified using a variety of tools including Ordnance Survey maps, aerial photography, topographical maps, professional judgement and planning officers' local knowledge. - 2.15 The Broad Areas were then assessed against the Assessment Criteria using the Assessment Matrix.
 This was undertaken using Ordnance Survey maps, aerial photography, topographical information, maps showing the location of designated and non-designated heritage assets, professional judgement and Officers' local knowledge.
 Each Broad Area was given a score out of five for each purpose listed in the Matrix which were added together to give an overall score for that Broad Area. - 2.16 Both the identification and assessment of the Broad Areas were undertaken initially as desk-top exercises.
 Site visits were undertaken where necessary to validate the findings of the desk-top exercises and changes made, where necessary, to the assessments.